Affordable Cruise Options Along U.S. Waterways

 For a true river cruising experience, American Cruise Lines offers seven- and eight-day itineraries along the Hudson River aboard three different ships: the 104-passenger Independence, the 100-passenger American Star and the 49-passenger American Glory.
 These small ships offer spacious staterooms (most with private balconies), gourmet meals included in the rates, and a more personal and intimate experience.
 The fall cruises start and end in New York City, with six stops at picturesque historic towns such as Catskill, West Point and Sleepy Hollow.

 Don’t think you can get that sunny, tropical vacation on a river cruise?
 Think again.
 At 310 miles long, the St. Johns is the longest river in Florida and one of the few in the country that flow north.
 The waterway and its shores are teeming with animals, including manatees, otters, bass, alligators and bald eagles.
 For a quick trip, there are many tour operators that offer short wildlife-spotting cruises, which last anywhere from an hour to half a day.

-To see more, book an 8-day trip out of Jacksonville, FL, aboard American Cruise Lines’ American Glory, which makes its way south in the early winter and spring.
+To see more, book an eight-day trip out of Jacksonville, Florida, aboard American Cruise Lines’ American Glory, which makes its way south in the early winter and spring.
 You’ll sail down the St. Johns River into Lake George, explore Ocala National Forest, and then reach St. Augustine via the Tolomato River.
 This inland passage affords views of the Atlantic Ocean over the barrier islands along Florida’s coast.